The Best Alaska Auto Insurance Company

 If customizing your auto insurance policy is top on your priority list, Allstate offers the most endorsements and supplemental insurance options of any of our top picks.
 They cover all the basics, liability and under/uninsured motorist coverage, collision, and comprehensive coverage, as well as some options we couldn’t get with other companies, like new car replacement and property protection coverage.

 Allstate was one of only two companies (the other was State Farm) in our top picks for Alaska to offer rideshare coverage, so you can be covered if you drive for Uber or Lyft.
-It also offers a range of discounts, although slightly fewer than GEICO or State Farm.
+It also offers a range of discounts, although slightly fewer than State Farm.
 Allstate was the only one of our top picks to offer an early signing discount, up to 10% off if you sign your policy seven days before it becomes effective.

 Allstate had good scores from Consumer Reports, an 88/100 reader score for overall satisfaction, “Very Good” (the second-best rating) for simplicity of claims process, and “Excellent” (the best rating) for the all-important timely claims payments.
 Where Allstate stumbles a bit is in its JD Power Customer Service ratings, for which it receives just 2 out of 5 for both overall customer satisfaction and claims experience.
 Allstate’s financial stability ratings, too, while still good and considered stable by all three ratings companies we checked, are lower than the others in our top picks.